WeirdBeardIT/WeirdBeardIT.github.io/src/pages/terms.md

 ### Accuracy of information

 We make reasonable efforts to keep content accurate, but it is provided for general information only and should not be relied upon as professional advice.
+We do not guarantee that the site will always be available or free from errors.

 ### Intellectual property